- Go on a catamaran cruise to the Great Barrier Reef

 Welcome to tropical Queensland, where the rainforest meets the sea!
 Take the rest of the day to relax after your international flight.
-If you're up to exploring, visit the pools at the Cairns Lagoon, tuck into a homestyle meal at the Tjapukai Aboriginal Cultural Park, or hang out with the butterflies at the Kuranda Butterfly Sanctuary.
+If you're up to exploring, visit the pools at the Cairns Lagoon or hang out with the butterflies at the Kuranda Butterfly Sanctuary.

 Day 2: The Great Barrier Reef